 Giving back is something we’re incredibly passionate about, which is why we’re honored to partner with Alex’s Lemonade Stand Foundation (ALSF).
 As a non-profit that’s dedicated to supporting research for childhood cancer, we know that every dollar we donate — as a direct result of your purchases — makes an impact.
-But that’s not all — another reason we love ALSF is that they teach children about the importance of giving back through its annual Lemonade Days.
+But that’s not all — another reason we love ALSF is that they teach children about the importance of giving back.

 We sat down with co-Executive Director Liz Scott to learn firsthand about how ALSF got started, the great work they’re doing, and how you (and your kids) can help!
 Read on for our interview with Liz: